 Actually, they're being held prisoner by another character, usually but not always a villain, who is using something; a machine, a Platonic Cave, or other phlebotinum to cause very intense and very realistic hallucinations.
 Sometimes they don't know it's all fake.
 Sometimes they do know but don't care.
 In order to escape, the hero has to break the masquerade and give up their life's dream.
 If they're in too deep, friends hoping to mount an Orphean Rescue have to force the hero to Battle in the Center of the Mind in order to escape.
 More often than not, a Dream Apocalypse occurs.

-Bonus points go to the villains if they attempt to drive the protagonist to distraction by turning the dream into a nightmare or otherwise play on the protagonist's emotions.
+Bonus points go to the villains if they attempt to drive the protagonist to despair by turning the dream into a nightmare or otherwise play on the protagonist's emotions.

 Because of the nature of this trope, it often lends itself to doubts after the characters 'escape'.
 Sometimes it isn't clear whether their escape is genuine or not.
 This can range from Epileptic Trees theories by a handful of viewers, all the way up to extreme canon cases of a Dream Within a Dream.
 In this tone, a particularly Fridge Horrific ending for a villain (or a hero) may see them fall under the spell of the Machine, but only for a second before escaping, defeating their enemies, and re-making the world in their image.
 Cut back to reality, where they're still under the thrall of the Machine.